 Sometimes specific framework APIs, or licensing restrictions, will require that a

 particular implementation is used.
-In this case a Feature Extension named LAUNCH_FRAMEWORK with Type
+In this case a Feature Extension named LAUNCH_FRAMEWORK with Type ARTIFACTS can be used

 to list one or more artifacts representing OSGi framework implementations.